- This event has passed.

-After the success of its first meeting, the international PhilInBioMed network organizes this second meeting, that will again gather senior and junior researchers working on conceptual issues located at the interface between philosophy, biology, and medicine.
+After the success of its first meeting, the international PhilInBioMed network has organized this second meeting, that again gathered senior and junior researchers working on conceptual issues located at the interface between philosophy, biology, and medicine.

 Eugene Koonin (Senior Investigator, Evolutionary Genomics, NIH, USA)

 Biological systems reach hierarchical complexity that is unmatched outside of biology.
 New levels of complexity are reached through evolutionary transitions, including Major Transitions in Evolution (MTE).
 The physical foundation for understanding origins and evolution of complexity apparently can be gleaned at the interface between the theory of frustrated states resulting in pattern formation in glass-like media and the theory of self-organized criticality (SOC).
 Emergence of complex features in biological evolution typically if not always is triggered by frustration that is caused by competing interactions at different organizational levels.
 Such competing interactions lead to SOC which precipitates evolutionary transitions.

 Elliott Sober (Hans Reichenbach Professor and William F. Vilas Research Professor

 in the Philosophy Department at the University of Wisconsin—Madison, USA)